Good content is good business.

 There are thousands of vantage points from which to tell a story.
 But not all are of equal value.

-It’s important for a content writer to know how to find the angle that best suits the piece’s objectives.
+One of the most important roles of content writers is looking for the angle that best suits the piece’s objectives.

 If the main objective is to generate organic traffic, a unique angle is needed, and preferably one that’s never been tackled before as the angle can sometimes be as important as the keyword itself.